Kin The Know

 We're talking flaxseed oil (otherwise known as linseed oil), soybean oil and canola oil.

-The great thing about these is that you can add these to your meals instead of olive oil if you're looking for an omega-3 burst.
+The great thing about these vegetable oils is that you can add them to your meals instead of olive oil if you're looking for an omega-3 burst.

 Fortified foods